-Anders Albrechtslund is an Associate Professor of Information Studies at Aarhus University and Director of the Center for Surveillance Studies.
+Anders Albrechtslund is a Professor of Information Studies at Aarhus University and Director of the Center for Surveillance Studies.
 Keywords for his research are surveillance, ethics and philosophy of technologies.
 The overall aim of his research is to investigate the role and impact of surveillance in contemporary society, especially in relation to existing and emerging digital technologies.
 His work is focused on the uses, meanings and ethics of networked surveillance technologies in individual and organizational contexts, particularly in the areas of everyday social practices, living environments, children’s lives, and healthcare.

 Surveillance in contemporary societies, digital technologies, datafication, interpersonal relations.

 The power of human agency in data-intensive surveillance

 Surveillance is pervasive in contemporary societies, driven by massive data sourcing and artificial intelligence (AI) in the form of algorithmic decision-making, automated facial recognition systems, tracking and sensing devices, and advanced healthcare technologies.
 It is vital to fully understand the impact of this data-intensive surveillance on everyday life.

 Surveillance is not only employed towards individuals and social groups by public institutions and private corporations, but it is also performed regularly by and for individuals in the intimate context of their private lives.
 Networked technologies enable interpersonal surveillance in many ways and for many kinds of purposes.
 This means that viewing surveillance as externally imposed and hierarchical only offers a limited perspective on the unintended and messy ways surveillance affects the social world, and at the same time underestimates the role of human agency in performing, influencing and experiencing surveillance.
 We are not only objects, but also active subjects of surveillance.